We're sending your request, please wait.

 However, the purpose of super is to help provide an income for you in retirement - therefore you should seek advice about whether withdrawing a lump sum is the right option for you.

-The preservation age is the age at which you can access your super either as a regular pension payment or as a lump sum.
+The preservation age is the age at which you may be able to access your super either as a regular pension payment or as a lump sum.
 This age has gradually been rising to 60 and is based on when you were born:

 Even if you have reached your preservation age but are under age 65, you must meet another condition of release (to access your super either as a pension or as a lump sum withdrawal).